 Students who wish to pursue an in-depth study in French may major solely in French or combine it with a second major in another discipline.
 French majors may also earn teacher certification in the language.
-Requirements for the major as well as the minor in French are designed to assure that students receive a balanced program of courses in language, culture and civilization, and literature.
-Course choices within these areas, and the need to select additional courses to complete their programs, offer students the flexibility to tailor their studies to their interests and career plans.
+Requirements for the major as well as the minor in French are designed to ensure that students receive a balanced program of courses in language, culture and civilization, and literature.
+Course choices within these areas offer students the flexibility to tailor their studies to their interests and career plans.

 Because study abroad enhances and reinforces classroom learning, allowing students to use their language skills and experience the culture firsthand, the French faculty strongly recommends that all students majoring or minoring in the language participate in at least one study-abroad program.
-The department conducts a January Term program in France at least every other year; students also may enroll in affiliated studyabroad programs administered by other organizations.
+The department conducts a January Term program in France at least every other year; students may also enroll in affiliated studyabroad programs administered by other organizations.